Skip to main content

 All / SSH / VNC / Telnet / RDP / Web

-Each server card displays the server type, allowing you to select and connect immediately without entering separate authentication.
+Each server card displays the server type, allowing you to select and connect immediately without separate authentication input.

 Screen after login

-- SSH Server: A terminal runs within the browser, providing command input and file transfer capabilities.
+• SSH server: A terminal runs within the browser, providing command input and file transfer functionality.

-- RDP Server: The GUI screen of the remote Windows server is displayed in the browser and can be controlled with the mouse and keyboard.
-A shortcut transmission panel identical to VNC (including translations for Ctrl+Alt+Del, etc.) is provided.
+• RDP Server: The GUI screen of the remote Windows server is displayed in the browser, and can be controlled with the mouse and keyboard.
+A shortcut key transmission panel (Ctrl+Alt+Del, etc., including translation) similar to VNC is provided.

 From the user's perspective, it can be used as naturally as a local terminal or remote desktop, and communication with the server takes place in an environment secured by RBI.